Search programs

 You may receive multiple acceptance letters if you submit multiple applications.

-To select your program, begin by revisiting the initial factors from your research, like the availability of your chosen specialization, preferred delivery format, and schedule flexibility to inform your decision.
+To select your accounting program, begin by revisiting the initial factors from your research, like the availability of your chosen specialization, preferred delivery format, and schedule flexibility to inform your decision.
 Additionally, reassess each program’s accreditation status, faculty credentials, alumni network, and financial considerations to ensure alignment with your academic goals and lifestyle.

 Step 5: Determine how you’ll pay for your degree

-To determine the optimal financing route for your degree, prioritize seeking scholarships and grants as they don’t require repayment.
+To determine the optimal financing route for your master’s degree, prioritize seeking scholarships and grants as they don’t require repayment.
 Remember that federal loans can be helpful to bridge financial gaps, but it’s important not to rely on them too heavily to avoid overborrowing.
 Consider work-study opportunities for part-time employment to offset costs, especially beneficial for gaining experience.
 Additionally, if you’re currently employed, see if your employer offers a tuition reimbursement program.